crowdin/vscode-crowdin/README.md

 This extension contributes the following settings:

-* `tms.autoRefresh`: enable/disable auto refresh of the file tree after each change in the Crowdin configuration file
+* `crowdin.autoRefresh`: enable/disable auto refresh of the file tree after each change in the Crowdin configuration file

-* `tms.stringsCompletion`: enable/disable autocompletion of strings keys
+* `crowdin.stringsCompletion`: enable/disable autocompletion of strings keys

-* `tms.stringsCompletionFileExtensions`: Comma-separated list of file extensions for which autocomplete should be active.
+* `crowdin.stringsCompletionFileExtensions`: Comma-separated list of file extensions for which autocomplete should be active.
 By default, strings autocomplete will be active in all files

-* `tms.useGitBranch`: enable/disable the use of a Git branch as a Crowdin branch.
+* `crowdin.useGitBranch`: enable/disable the use of a Git branch as a Crowdin branch.

 ## Known Issues